Cookies managing

 A bomb hit my parents’ house

-Almost 80% of buildings in Irpin have been destroyed: all schools, the hospital, clinics, civilian infrastructure.
+Almost 80% of buildings in Irpin were destroyed: all schools, the hospital, clinics, civilian infrastructure.
 The city does not exist anymore.
 My parents’ house was hit by a bomb.
 The high rise where my relatives lived was hit as well.
 The yard of a friend’s house was hit three times.
 My home is destroyed as well.
-My elderly neighbors who lived on the second floor were shot, and the Russians just looted my apartment.
+My elderly neighbors who lived on the second floor were shot, and the Russians looted my apartment.

-Instead of a post scriptum.
-February 2023
+Instead of a postscript: February 2023

 The testimony was chronicled on April 21, 2022